 Natural Bridges State Beach

 This dramatically scenic park is a bird watcher’s mecca due to its extensive sampling of local habitats.
-Explore seasonal creeks, oak and eucalyptus woodlands, and a wide sandy beach that play host to an extraordinary number of birds — over 250 bird species have been recorded in the area — including Shearwaters, Cormorants, Loons, and Snowy Egrets.
+Explore seasonal creeks, oak, and eucalyptus woodlands, and a wide sandy beach that plays host to an extraordinary number of birds — over 250 bird species have been recorded in the area — including Shearwaters, Cormorants, Loons, and Snowy Egrets.

 Birdsong fills the air at this lush, peaceful oasis less than a 10-minute walk from the boisterous fun of the Santa Cruz Beach Boardwalk.
 A floating walkway traverses the spectacular freshwater marsh allowing visitors a front-row view of birds such as American Coots, Mallards, and Red-Winged Blackbirds.